pe-st/wildfly-mp-reactive-messaging/README.md

 ```shell
 $ helm install rhosak-example -f ./helm.yml wildfly/wildfly
 ```
 This will return quickly but that does not mean the application is up and running yet.
-Check the application in the OpenShift console or using `oc get deployment mp-rm-qs -w`.
+Check the application in the OpenShift console or using `oc get deployment rhosak-example -w`.

 The Helm Chart at [./helm.yml](.helm.yml) mounts the 'rhoas' secret as a volume under `/etc/config/rhoas`.

 The [initialize-server.cli](src/main/scripts/initialize-server.cli) script triggered by the `openshift` profile in the POM adds the `/etc/config/rhoas` directory containing the data from the `rhoas` secret, and uses those values to add more values in the MicroProfile Config subsystem.
+These values configure the
+[SmallRye](https://smallrye.io/smallrye-reactive-messaging/3.16.0/kafka/kafka/) implementation
-These values configure the [SmallRye](https://smallrye.io/smallrye-reactive-messaging/3.16.0/kafka/kafka/) implementation of MicroProfile Reactive Messaging that ships with WildFly.
+of MicroProfile Reactive Messaging that ships with WildFly.
 Additional properties to configure the application come from the contained [microprofile-config.properties](src/main/resources/META-INF/microprofile-config.properties).